 Barcelona is the capital of Catalonia, a region with its own language, character and history.
-The city itself could keep you occupied for weeks but just outside it are sandy beaches, Sitges and the Montserrat mountain range.
+The city itself could keep you occupied for weeks as it as an energetic work of art in progress, much the same as Gaudi’s Sagrada Familia, but just outside it are amazing sandy beaches, groovy and trendy Sitges or the relaxed scenery of the Montserrat mountain range.

-Costa Brava is without a doubt one of the great treasures of Spain and a place that has it all: here you find everything from green mountains, beautiful beaches, charming white-washed villages and fashion shops to Roman ruins, wineries and Michelin starred restaurants.
+Costa Brava rugged coast is without a doubt one of the less known treasures of Spain, and is considered by beach lovers as Spain’s prettiest coast.
+A scene which surpasses all expectations: here you find everything from green mountains, wide sandy beaches, unspoiled coves, charming sea-side villages and designer shops, to Greek and Roman ruins, excellent vineyards and wineries, and both Michelin starred restaurants and traditional local delights.

 The light and vivid colours of Cadaqués also attracted Picasso and Miró but the town was the bedrock of Dalí’s Catalan soul.
 It was in almost all his pictures.
 Only here he dared remove his trademark clown’s mask.
 He was born in Figueres but his father owned a Cadaqués villa.
 The infant surrealist said he knew every rock on Cadaqués beach.
 This is the archetypal landscape of Dalí’s surreal world.